 A continuing problem facing Afghanistan is the deeply entrenched culture of impunity.
 The government of former President Hamid Karzai adopted a transitional justice plan in December 2006, but no further action was taken and it was essentially quashed by an amnesty law passed by the Afghan parliament in 2007.
 The Afghan Independent Human Rights Commission (AIHRC) conducted a comprehensive 800-page mapping of war crimes and crimes against humanity which had been committed from 1978 to 2001; however, lack of government support led the AIHRC to withhold its release.

 Many provinces where ethnic minorities are in the majority remain severely underdeveloped.
-In the province of Bamyan, the traditional homeland of the Hazara, the government proposed to run a power route through the region, as part of an effort provide electricity from Turkmenistan and Tajikistan to Afghanistan and Pakistan.
+In the province of Bamyan, the traditional homeland of the Hazara, the government proposed to run a power route through the region, as part of an effort to provide electricity from Turkmenistan and Tajikistan to Afghanistan and Pakistan (hence its name: TUTAP).
 When in 2016 the project was rerouted through another province, thousands of Hazaras demonstrated in Kabul.
-Even though the project would have not necessarily brought much-needed electricity to Bamyan itself, Hazara saw the change in plans as a reflection of the administration’s continuing neglect of their community.
-Tragically, it was this peaceful protest that was attacked by a suicide bomber in July 2016, killing approximately 80.
+Even though the project would not necessarily have brought much-needed electricity to Bamyan itself, Hazaras saw the change in plans as a reflection of the administration’s continuing neglect of their community.
+Tragically, this peaceful protest was attacked by a suicide bomber in July 2016, killing approximately 80.

 Nomadic ethnic groups in Afghanistan also have not benefited from changes over the last decade.
 Some communities, such as Kuchis, have managed to play a key role in post-Taliban politics, but these are mostly settled members of the Kuchi community.
 Recently settled or semi-nomadic Kuchis are largely neglected.
 They report being forcibly settled by the government, having no means to sustain their livelihood in permanent settlements, being denied access to health and education.
 Most lack birth certificates or identity papers, which are required to access these services.
 Many Kuchis live in informal settlements on the outskirts of Kabul.

-Local women’s rights organizations have pointed out that – to differing extents – all sides of the conflict in Afghanistan have had a role in undermining women’s rights.
-Nevertheless, rights groups have stressed that any future peace talks with the Taliban must not undermine the important, if limited, gains that have been made with respect to women’s rights in recent years.
+Local women’s rights organizations have pointed out that – to varying degrees – all sides of the conflict in Afghanistan have had a role in undermining women’s rights.
+Nevertheless, rights groups have stressed that any peace talks with the Taliban must not undermine the important, if limited, gains that have been made with respect to women’s rights in recent years.
 Women human rights defenders continue to suffer threats, harassment and intimidation on a daily basis.